How To grow Winter Lettuce

 Growing Winter Lettuces

-As the more serious cold kicks in, it is better to grow only varieties of lettuce suitable for winter, and even so they will need some winter protection.
+As the more serious cold kicks in, it is better to grow only varieties of lettuce suitable for winter, and even so, they will need some winter protection.
 Looking at the images above, there are two types of lettuce.
-In the background, the tall lettuce at the far end of the cloche is the summer sown lettuce and in the foreground is the newer varieties of winter lettuce.
+In the background, the tall lettuce at the far end of the cloche is the summer sown lettuce and in the foreground are the newer varieties of winter lettuce.

-Even seed/small plus sold as winter lettuce, if there is a spell of low temperatures, frost and snow, winter lettuce requires cloche protection.
 Winter lettuces are tough, but not indestructible.
 Varieties sold as winter lettuce illustrated here are Winter Purslane, Corn Salad, Land Cress and Winter lettuces ' Density' and ' Winter King'

 Once established, take the cloche off in milder days to allow air circulation, to prevent the soil from getting mould, and to allow modest watering.